-107. Analog blocks support a wide variety of functionality including TIA, PGA, and mixers.
-See Example Peripherals on page 40 for more information on how analog blocks can be used.
+Analog blocks support a variety of functionality including TIA, PGA, and mixers.
+See the Example Peripherals on page 44 for more information on how analog blocks can be used.

-108.UDBs support a wide variety of functionality including SPI, LIN, UART, timer, counter, PWM, PRS, and others.
+Be used.
+UDBs support a variety of functionality including SPI, LIN, UART, timer, counter, PWM, PRS, and others.
 Individual functions may use a fraction of a UDB or multiple UDBs.
 Multiple functions can share a single UDB.
-See Example Peripherals on page 40 for more information on how UDBs can be used.
-109.The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See "I/O System and Routing" section on page 33 for details on the functionality of the types of the types of digital I/O: GPIO, SIO, and the two USB I/O. See "I/O System and Routing" section on page 33 for details on the functionality of each of these types of I/O.
+See the Example Peripherals on page 44 for more information on how UDBs can be used.
+The I/O Count includes all types of digital I/O: GPIO, SIO, and the two USB I/O. See the I/O System and Routing on page 37 for details on the functionality of each of these types of I/O.

-110. The JTAG ID has three major fields.
+84. The JTAG ID has three major fields.
 The most significant nibble (left digit) is the version, followed by a 2 byte part number and a 3 nibble manufacturer ID.